PlatonZvonkov/TinySubmissionsForm/README.md

 6) Once the upload is confirmed, the client submits the final form data, including the unique StorageKey (not the file content itself), to the POST /api/submissions endpoint.
 7) The unique StorageKey and attachment metadata are saved in the relational database ( new *SubmissionAttachments* table).

-# OR

-1) Client code request a download link for a specific attachment (```GET /api/submissions/{id}/attachments/{key}/download-url```).
-2) API checks the database to verify the user is authorized to access the attachment associated with the submission ID.
-3) API calls the *IAttachmentStorageService*, which generates a time-limited, secure Download URL from the  Object Storage.
-4) API returns the download URL.
-5) Client code uses this temporary URL to download the file directly from the Storage.

 new table in DB will be sonth like that:
 ```
 record SubmissionAttachments{